Skip to Main Content

 In 1977, Bobo was appointed to fill a vacancy on the Howard County Council.
 She won election to that seat the following year and served until 1986 when she was elected as the County Executive of Howard County, the first woman in Maryland to attain that office.
 During her tenure, the county received its first AAA bond rating and national recognition for its innovative method of preserving farmland, the installment purchase agreement, which was later adopted by numerous other counties across the nation experiencing the pressure of rapid growth and development.
 Her administration also initiated considerable preservation of historic sites and buildings, particularly in Historic Ellicott City along the Patapsco River Valley.

-Following her service in Howard County, Governor Schaeffer appointed Liz as the Assistant Secretary for Programs in the Maryland Department of Human Resources where she worked for several productive years.
+Following her service in Howard County, Governor Schaeffer appointed Liz as the Assistant Secretary for Programs in the Maryland Department of Human Services where she worked for several productive years.
 When an attractive state legislative district opened up as a result of the redistricting that followed the 2000 census, she sought public office again.
 In 1993 Liz married Lloyd Knowles, a recognized land use planning advocate with whom she had served on the County Council years before.
 In 1994, Bobo was elected to the Maryland House of Delegates, where she became a leading legislator on justice in financial regulation, representing a district comprised of mostly West Columbia.

 Liz Bobo has recieved many awards over the years of her extraordinary public service and leadership and was inducted into the Howard County Women’s Hall of Fame in 1997.